Ritwika-14/CoupEarn/.github/pull_request_template.md

 # Checklist: (mandatory)

 - [ ] I have mentioned the issue number in my Pull Request.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added a screenshot as a proof of my work.

 <!-- [X] - put a cross/X inside [] to check the box -->